apache/beam/website/www/site/content/en/documentation/sdks/python-machine-learning.md

 For detailed instructions explaining how to build and run a pipeline that uses ML models, see the [Example RunInference API pipelines](https://github.com/apache/beam/tree/master/sdks/python/apache_beam/examples/inference) on GitHub.

+## Troubleshooting

+When you use a dictionary of tensors, the output might not include the prediction results.
+This issue occurs because the RunInference API supports tensors but not dictionaries of tensors.